Background pattern

 • depression,

-• usually feeling unwell (malaise),
+• generally feeling unwell (malaise),

-• alteration of taste (dysgeusia).
+• taste disturbance (dysgeusia).

-The side effects in children are similar to those observed in adults.
+Adverse effects in children are similar to those observed in adults.

-Reporting of side effects
+Reporting of Adverse Effects

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.

-5. Storage of Losartán Sandoz
+5. Storage of Losartan Sandoz

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medicine after the expiration date stated on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-This medication does not require special storage conditions.
+This medicine does not require special storage conditions.

 Bottle